The next version of the Perfomalist (https://www.perfomalist.com/ ) is coming and will include a new functionality - Change Point Detection.

 How to find a change in the historical time-series data?

-Long ago I have developed a method to do that which is based on EV data (Exception Value - a magnitude of anomalies collected historically).
-Idea: any change occurred first would appear as anomaly and then become a normality (norm), so collecting and analyzing a severity of all anomalies opens possibility to find phases in the history with different patterns.
-To detect that mathematically one needs just finds all roots of the following equation: EV(t)=0 , where t is time.
+Idea: any change that occurred first would appear as an anomaly and then become a normality (norm), so collecting and analyzing the severity of all anomalies opens the possibility to find phases in the history with different patterns.
+To detect that mathematically one just needs to find all roots of the following equation: EV(t)=0 , where t is time.
 But it is too simple as that might give you too many change points.
-To control the the sensitivity of detecting change points the method should have some sensitivity tuning parameters,such as following:
+To control the the sensitivity of detecting change points the method should have some sensitivity tuning parameters, such as following:

 N - normality confidence band in percentiles = UCL-LCL (if it is 100%, that means all observations is normal, 0% means all observations abnormal)